antonbalucha/text-processing/README.md

 Project contains four main modules according its functionality:

+* lib-api-classes - contains shared interfaces and classes
+* lib-calculator - contains classes which provides some computations
-* configuration - contains classes for reading configuration, connection to database and some helper classes
+* lib-configuration - contains classes for reading configuration, connection to database and some helper classes
-* textpreparation - module, which clean and prepare text
+* text-preparation - module, which clean and prepare text
-* tfidfprocessor - module, which identify TF-IDF for each word of each downloaded text
+* tf-idf-processor - module, which identify TF-IDF for each word of each downloaded text
-* webdownloader - module, which downloads web pages
+* web-downloader - module, which downloads web pages

 # In conclusion